Blue Ball, Pennsylvania

 Blue Ball is an unincorporated community and census-designated place (CDP) in East Earl Township, Lancaster County, Pennsylvania, United States.
 Blue Ball lies approximately 2 mi east-northeast of the borough of New Holland at the intersection of US 322 and PA Route 23.
-As of the 2010 census the population was 1,031.
+As of the 2020 census, the population was 1,095.

-Name and origin
+Etymology

-The name originates from the Blue Ball Hotel, built more than two hundred years ago, which stood on the southeast corner of the PA 23-US 322 crossroads.
+The name originates from the Blue Ball Hotel, built more than two hundred years ago, which stood on the southeastern corner of the PA 23-US 322 crossroads.
 The inn was torn down in 1997.
-In the early 18th century, John Wallace built a small building in Earl Town at the intersection of two Indian trails, French Creek Path (Route 23) and Paxtang (Route 322).
+In the early 18th century, John Wallace built a small building in Earl Town at the intersection of two trails created by native Americans, French Creek Path (Route 23) and Paxtang (Route 322).
 He hung a blue ball out front from a post and called it "The Sign of the Blue Ball".
 Locals soon began calling the town "Blue Ball" after the inn.
 In 1833, Earl Town officially changed its name to Blue Ball.
 During Prohibition, the inn changed its name to Blue Ball Hotel.